pretomksaha/CodingChallengeItemisAG/README.md

 <b>valueAssassin():</b> Function to assign credit to the metal according Roman Letter.\
 <b>calculateCredit():</b> Function to calculate the credits for the questions in the input list.\
 <b>searchValue():</b> Function to search credit for non assign metal.

+Detail documataion about arcitecture, user manual and idea about the sulution are in that file: